kiba/Writings/atg/chp4_welcome_to_the_future.md

 "Is this some alternate universe where people put the car engine in the back?"
 Cromwell asked.

 Swift laughed in bemusement.
 "No, it's nothing like that.
 With an electric car, our 'engines' are the motors that sat next to each wheel.
 So there's no need for big engine blocks.
-That opened up both the back and front for space."
+We still have a trunk, but the front is now open space as well."

 "Oh."

-"And the vast majority of cars today on the road are still the cars that you are used.
+"And the vast majority of cars today on the road are what you are used to.
 They each have an internal combustion engine inside and use gasoline, but I don't believe that will be the future."

 "Because of cars like this?"